StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 114. **Freakonomics: A Rogue Economist Explores the Hidden Side of Everything**, *Steven D. Levitt and Stephen J. Dubner*, Penguin Books, 2015.
 115. **Humble Pi: A Comedy of Maths Errors**, *Matt Parker*, Penguin Books, 2019.
 116. **Things I don't Want to Know: A response to George Orwell's 1946 essay 'Why I Write'**, *Deborah Levy*, Penguin Books, 2018.
+117. **The Communist Manifesto**, *Karl Marx and Friedrich Engels (Translated by Samuel Moore)*, Penguin Little Black Classics, 2015.
+118. **How to Bullsh_t Your Way to Number 1: An Unorthodox Guide to 21st Century Success from the World's #1 Fake Restaurateur and Paris Fashion Week's #1 Fake Designer**, *Oobah Butler*, Oobah Butler, 2019.
+119. **The Weil Conjectures**, *Karen Olsson*, Bloomsbury Publishing, 2019.

 ## Fiction